About the M.S. in Nutrition (Online)

-UB’s Master of Science in Nutrition distinguishes itself from other master’s programs in its focus on functional medicine and its growing value in the prevention and management of disease.
+UB’s Master of Science in Nutrition distinguishes itself from other master’s programs in its focus on functional medicine and its growing value in the prevention and management of a disease.

 Embedded in the curriculum is the concept of bio-individuality which enables clinicians to be able to provide customized diet and nutrient recommendations that will be effective.
 This is provided with an evidence-based scientific approach.

 The Human Nutrition Program provides a biochemical and physiological study of nutrition and its role in health and disease.
-Students gain skill in counseling in alternative and complementary medicine using nutritional strategies.
+Students gain skills in counseling in alternative and complementary medicine using nutritional strategies.
 The program further explores the role of nutrition as a preventive, adjunctive, alternative strategy for the prevention and amelioration of specific health conditions.

 The program also provides its graduates with a foundation for entering doctoral-level programs, including the Doctor of Health Sciences.

 Our student body is diverse and includes leading physicians from various fields and specialties, various allied health care professionals, as well as those seeking to make a career change into nutritionally-based healthcare.
 Our faculty is highly experienced at teaching to this diverse group of students and provide a fertile ground for learning and scholarly interchange.

 We have over two dozen faculty teaching our program which includes Ph.D.’s in biochemistry, advanced degrees in nutrition, and physicians from many fields of medicine.
 We have created a faculty with a balance of academic and clinical experience to best prepare students for a career in clinical nutrition.